effectfully-ou/sketches/try-do-is-dangerous/README.md

 So there are trade-offs involved and different contenders were designed with different priorities in mind. `monad-control` is powerful but dangerous, `unliftio` is restrictive but safe.
 I'm going to argue that `unliftio` + `Try.do` is both restrictive and dangerous, which does not make it an appealing way of managing effects.

-##
+## The actual response

 When designing a library that provides functions running in `IO` there's always a choice of how the types should look like.
 Should functions return `ExceptT Error IO Result`?
 Or `IO (Either Error Result)`?
 Or just `IO` with an `Error` being thrown exceptionally?
 This is a highly debatable topic (for example, some people have [strong opinions](https://www.fpcomplete.com/blog/2016/11/exceptions-best-practices-haskell) regarding mixing `IO` with `ExceptT` or `Either`) and we're not going down this rabbit hole, but I just want to mention that

 1. "I hate exceptions" is not a good argument for providing an API where functions catch all possible exceptions.
-In the presence of asynchronous exceptions this imposes the burden of rethrowing the asynchronous exception on the user, which is impossible, given that any exception can be thrown asynchronously and so you just can't tell how an exception was thrown when you catch it.
+In the presence of asynchronous exceptions this imposes the burden of rethrowing the asynchronous exception on the user, which is impossible, given that any exception can be thrown asynchronously and so you just can't tell how an exception was thrown.
 See [Asynchronous exception handling in Haskell](https://www.fpcomplete.com/blog/2018/04/async-exception-handling-haskell/) for details.
 2. There does exist at least one argument in favor of mixing `IO` with `ExceptT` or `Either`: it might make sense to report errors specific to the domain of the library explicitly to ensure the programmer handles them in a specific way, while letting general `IOException`s bubble up and be handled generally (possibly by letting them kill the application/thread).
 There does exist a qualitative difference between domain-specific errors and general ones like "can't access network", so differentiating between these two kinds of errors may well make sense.

 So I'm not hating on the `IO (Either Error Result)` pattern.
 This post is meant to criticize only turning this pattern into a framework.